datajoint/datajoint-docs/src/core/concepts/getting-started/diagrams.md

 of data.
 DataJoint diagrams are based on **entity relationship diagram** (ERD), with some minor departures fom this standard.

-Here, tables are depicted as nodes and [dependencies](./dependencies) as directed edges between them.
+Here, tables are depicted as nodes and [dependencies](../dependencies) as directed edges between them.
 The `draw` method plots the graph, with many other methods ( [Python](https://datajoint.com/docs/core/datajoint-python/latest/api/datajoint/diagram/), [Matlab](https://github.com/datajoint/datajoint-matlab/blob/master/%2Bdj/ERD.m)) to save or adjust the output.

-Because DataJoint pipelines are [directional](../../../glossary#dag), the tables at the top will need to be populated first, followed by those tables one step below and so forth until the last table is populated at the bottom of the pipeline.
+Because DataJoint pipelines are directional (see [DAG](../../../glossary#dag)), the tables at the top will need to be populated first, followed by those tables one step below and so forth until the last table is populated at the bottom of the pipeline.
 The top of the pipeline tends to be dominated by Lookup and manual tables.
 The middle has many